w3c/wai-media-guide/index.md

 ## Managing Development of Media Alternatives

-Here is one example of a workflow for developing an accessible video using in-house and outsourced resources.
+Here is one example of a workflow for developing an accessible video, with notes on using in-house and outsourced resources.

 <img src="{{ "/content-images/in-or-out.png" | relative_url }}" alt="" style="float: right; margin-left: 2rem; clear:right; width: 30%; max-width: 220px">